andrewmcv/raccoon/README.md

 - actors & mapping to threads, with asynchronous support
 - pattern matching, object decomposition
 - a powerful class system based on composition, with full reflection
-- list comprehensions and other data operations such as map
+- list comprehensions and other data operations such as map & apply
 - exceptions

 It is intended to be a language that can fully mature with a programmer's growing sophistication.
 It is 100% backwards compatible with Lua.